spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 Here are the primary stages of deploying a K3s cluster on Edge in production:

-- IT administrators build the Edge artifacts - an installer ISO and the provider OS image.
+- IT administrators build the Edge artifacts - an installer ISO and the provider image.

 - Site operators prepare Edge devices with the installer ISO and identify the additional user data to install on those hosts.

-- The development/infrastructure team prepares a cluster profile using the provider OS image and deploys the clusters.
+- The development/infrastructure team prepares a cluster profile using the provider image and deploys the clusters.

 In this tutorial, you will generate Edge artifacts, prepare Edge hosts, and deploy a K3s cluster on those hosts.